urbanopt/urbanopt.github.io/opendss/opendss.md

 - The feature file should contain Electrical Connectors and Junctions for a successful OpenDSS run.
 - If you want to include reopt results as an input to OpenDSS, make sure to include the --reopt flag when issuing the `opendss` command.
 - Once the `opendss` command has been run, the `process --opendss` command can then be run to pull the opendss results back into the URBANopt reports.
+- Refer to the [usage examples](../usage/run_project.html#urbanopt-cli-usage-examples) at any time.
+- Note that if you are not able to run the opendss command via the CLI, you can always access it manually by following the general [OpenDSS instructions](../opendss/opendss.md#converting-and-running-opendss).

 ## Usage